 A display of highlights from the museum’s collection is now on view in the depot.
-Depot Boijmans Van Beuningen is a working building and visitors were able to follow the construction.
-This is a test set-up in preparation for a larger exhibition later this year.
+Depot Boijmans Van Beuningen is a working building.
+On entering the space, visitors see the backsides of paintings that show the provenance of the art works and methods of framing

 Normally, the masterpieces from the collection are on display in the museum’s galleries.
 But because the museum building is currently closed for renovation, we are showing a selection of highlights in the depot.
-For the first time since the museum closed in May 2019, fourteen paintings, including masterpieces by Bosch, Bruegel, Rembrandt, Kandinsky, Munch, Van Gogh, Van Dongen and Basquiat, will be on display in the depot (A3.08 – Gallery I) from 7 April through 3 September.
+For the first time since the museum closed in May 2019, fourteen paintings, including masterpieces by Bosch, Kandinsky, Monet, Mondriaan, and Basquiat, will be on display in the depot (A3.08 – Gallery I) until the end of 2023.

 Instead of being hung on the wall, the paintings are displayed on free-standing easels.
 The transparent glass enables visitors to see the backs of the paintings, which provide information about their materials, techniques and provenance.

 The backs of paintings

 The back of a painting can tell us a lot about how it was made.
 We can see whether it has been painted on a wooden panel or on a linen canvas.
 In many cases, the back reveals information about the painting’s restoration.
 A thin panel may be reinforced with slats or a painting on linen may have been mounted onto a new canvas.
 Sometimes minor repairs are also visible.

 On the back of almost every painting we see inscriptions, numbers and labels or seals made from red wax.
 These identify the painting’s previous owners.
 And the many stickers from other museums tell us which exhibitions the painting has been featured in.
 The back of ‘The Three Marys at the Tomb', for example, has a letter attached written by D.G. van Beuningen, the previous owner of this painting.
 This letter states that during World War II this painting was buried at his estate inside a zinc chest.